Portugal with Camille Becerra

-During this weeklong journey to Portugal’s coastal capital and stunning wine country, we’ll harvest organic foods to create a feast in a 17th-century manor house, sip sweet Port wine and Vinho Verde, blend our own wine creations, ride up Rio Douro, and absorb Portugal's iconic Fado music.
+During this weeklong women-only journey to Portugal’s coastal capital and stunning wine country, we’ll harvest organic foods to create a feast in a 17th-century manor house, sip sweet Port wine and Vinho Verde overlooking the Douro Valley, blend our own wine creations, ride up Rio Douro, and swoon over Portugal’s iconic Fado music.

 Welcome to Lisbon!
-Breathe in the salt air and take in the atmosphere of pastel buildings in our day of rich (and delicious) Portuguese traditions.
-We begin by wandering the historical district of Belém and visit a famous factory where bakers have followed an ancient recipe from the monks of Mosteiro dos Jerónimos since 1837.
+Breathe in the salt air and take in the atmosphere of pastel buildings in our day of discovering rich (and delicious) Portuguese traditions with like-minded women.
+We begin by wandering the historic district of Belém and visiting a famous factory where bakers have followed an ancient recipe from the monks of Mosteiro dos Jerónimos since 1837.
+These special pastries are a Portuguese wedding tradition.
 We’ll have a hands-on demo to create our very own custard tarts.

-The afternoon is yours.
-Discover the pratos do dia (lunch specials) at a local tasca (tavern) where you can enjoy rustic Portuguese stews, steaks and grilled fish, then climb the hilly corridors or view the city from a funicular.
-Just save some steam for our sprawling welcome dinner with local specialties, signature drinks and an unforgettable live Fado performance.
-This deeply expressive melancholic music may stay with you the entire journey, and beyond.
+The afternoon is yours take in the city from above: climb the hilly corridors or view the city from a funicular.
+Just save some steam for our welcome dinner with local specialties, signature drinks and an unforgettable live Fado performance.
+Fado music has maintained its cultural resonance since the 1800s and is known for its female vocalist stars.
+It’s known as the soul of Portuguese music.
+Although there are multiple styles, Lisbon Fado is generally the more well-known.
+Their deeply expressive, melancholic tunes may stay with you the entire journey, and beyond.

 This morning we leave Portugal’s historic capital to explore the Douro Valley, known by locals as the river of gold.
 We love the steep, dramatic fertile valley for being birthplace of Portugal’s sweet, rich legendary Port wine.

-While enjoying your breakfast overlooking the river, imagine you are an 18th-century Portuguese trader, about to board your flat-bottomed Rabelo boat and head up river to fetch a batch of coveted Port wine to export all over world.
-But on our extraordinary, timeless experience, it’s all play, no work.
-Sit back, listen to local accordion musicians and enjoy the ride to a winery famed for its Douros and Ports.
+While enjoying your morning overlooking the river, imagine you’re an 18th-century Portuguese trader, about to board your flat-bottomed Rabelo boat and head up river to fetch a batch of coveted Port wine to export all over world.
+But in this extraordinary, timeless experience, it’s all play, no work.
+Sit back, listen to local accordion players and enjoy the ride to a winery famed for its Douros and Ports.
 There we untap our inner vintner by blending, bottling and corking our own bottle followed by lunch at the winery!

-We’ve sampled Portugal’s history, impeccable wines and culinary classics.
-Today our connection with the region’s roots go deeper – and more literal – on a fun day of foraging, creating, learning, celebrating with Camille.
+We’ve sampled Portugal’s history, impeccable wines, and culinary classics.
+Today our connection with the region’s roots go deeper — and more literal — on a fun day of foraging, creating, learning, and celebrating with Camille.

-After enjoying breakfast and a leisurely morning, we head to Casa dos Viscondes das Varzeas, a 17th-century manor house surrounded by vineyards and olive groves in the heart of the Douro.
+After enjoying breakfast and a leisurely morning, we head to Casa dos Viscondes das Varzeas, a 17th-century manor house owned by a local female chef, surrounded by vineyards and olive groves in the heart of the Douro.
 As Camille rolls up her sleeves to dig down into the dark, verdant soil, we’ll follow suit, together selecting fresh herbs and sun-ripened produce — menu items for our midday feast.
 In the kitchen, we cook with Camille, learning tricks of the trade, and absorbing Portugal’s unique foods and preparation styles.
-When the “work” is done, we retreat to the terrace for an unforgettable family-style meal with fine local wine al fresco overlooking this valley of gold.
+When the “work” is done, we retreat to the terrace overlooking this valley of gold for an unforgettable family-style meal with fine local wine al fresco.
 Glasses clink in unison, “Obrigada, Camille!”

-As the Rio Douro heads toward the sea, so do we, relocating to the charming seaside port of Porto.
+As the Rio Douro heads toward the sea, so do we.
+Today, we relocate to the charming seaside port of Porto to focus on wine.
 En route, we’ll discover gorgeous gardens, multiple manor houses, fairytale-like outbuildings and vineyards that stretch for miles — all a part of Quinta da Aveleda, a world-famous producer of Vinho Verde or “green wine”(a MOAD staff favorite).
-This tantalizing treat on a warm day is a fragrant, crisp and citrusy light-bodied white wine served chilled — the perfect compliment to our lovely picnic lunch in the vineyard.
+This tantalizing treat on a warm day is a fragrant, crisp, and citrusy light-bodied white wine served chilled — the perfect complement to our lovely picnic lunch in the vineyard.

-We start our full day in Porto with a lively food and culture tour through the streets of Old Town, ducking into small cafes, tascas (taverns) and markets.
-Witness locals in their element, vending plump bulbs of garlic, local olive oil and sweet cherries.
+We start our full day in Porto with a tour through the streets of Old Town, ducking into small cafes, tascas (taverns), and markets.
+Witness locals in their element vending plump bulbs of garlic, local olive oil, and sweet cherries.
 Watch fishermen arrive, nets full with the catch of the day.
 We’ll learn how the Portuguese Azulejo tiles are used to decorate and tell stories.
-(The perfect setting for Camille’s lesson in taking great Instagram photos!)
+These little ceramic art pieces are found everywhere, from churches to subway stations, chronicling history and culture.
+Plus, they make the perfect setting for Camille’s lesson in taking stellar Instagram photos.

-After a tasty tapas lunch the afternoon is yours to explore—sit by the sea, shop for mementos, or people-watch in the Unesco World Heritage Ribeira District.
+The afternoon is yours to explore — sit by the sea, shop for mementos, or people-watch in the Unesco World Heritage Ribeira District.
 As the sun sets on our adventure together, we’ll gather for a farewell feast where we sip wood-aged and vintage Ports and indulge in fresh grilled seafood and local meats at a private visit on the grounds of Taylor’s Port Cellars.

-After our final breakfast at the hotel, we bid farewell to our new friends — hearts, bellies and spirits full of all things Portugal.
+After our final breakfast at the hotel, we bid farewell to our fellow female travelers — hearts and spirits full of all things Portugal.
 Then it’s off to the airport, and back to our home kitchens and gardens with expanded ideas for them.
 Until next time!

 Obrigada e adeus, Portugal!